Yeah, okay, well, that's the second place that I've seen it, but I haven't seen any real confirmation.

 Okay.

-Even though the FCC has not yet ruled on a proposed merger between Comcast and Time Warner Cable, one group has already filed a lawsuit claiming that at least $20 billion in damages from the way the two giants allegedly discriminate against black-owned media.
+Even though the FCC has not yet ruled on the proposed merger between Comcast and Time Warner Cable, one group has already filed a lawsuit claiming that at least $20 billion in damages from the way the two giants allegedly discriminate against black-owned media.

-The complaint was filed in California on Friday, comes the National Association of African American owned media, which also filed a similar suit against ATT and Direct TV in December.
+The complaint was filed in California on Friday comes the National Association of African American Owned Media, which also filed a similar suit against AT ⁇ T and DirecTV in December.

-How did Sharpton discriminate at MSNBC?
+What the hell did how did Sharpton discriminate at MSNBC?

 Look, does anybody doubt why Sharpton got the gig?

-You know, this is anybody.
+You know, this is does anybody journalistic talent?

-Al Sharpton can't even read a teleprompter.
+Al Sharpton can't read a teleprompter.

 The journalistic talent, he's not a journalist.